AdityaBahuguna2002/azure-vm-deployment/README.md

 # Test with new password
 mysql -u root -pYourpass@123

-# Or without password via sudo
+# Or without a password via sudo
 sudo mysql -u root
 ```